 In the Sugarscape grid, each cell has a capacity, which is the maximum amount of sugar it can hold.
 In the original configuration, there are two high-sugar regions, with capacity 4, surrounding by concentric rings with capacities 3, 2, and 1.

-Figure ?? (left) shows the initial configuration, with the darkest areas indicating cells with the highest capacity, and small circles representing the agents.
+Figure ?? (left) shows the initial configuration, with the darker areas indicating cells with higher capacity, and small dots representing the agents.

 Initially there are 400 agents placed at random locations.
 Each agent has three randomly-chosen attributes:

 During each time step, agents move one at a time in a random order.
 Each agent follows these rules:

 After all agents have executed these steps, the cells grow back some sugar, typically 1 unit, but the total sugar in each cell is bounded by its capacity.